amitni1/Catastrophic-Forgetting-Reproduction/README.md

 ## How to Run

-The full project lives in a single notebook, `ewc_replication_final.ipynb`.
+The full project lives in a single notebook, `ewc_replication.final.ipynb`.

 1. Set up the environment (PyTorch + torchvision; a CUDA GPU is used if available, otherwise CPU):
    ```bash